 This is your certificate of coverage or "certificate."
 It describes your covered services - what they are and how to get them.
+It also describes how we manage the plan, according to our policies, federal and state laws and regulations.
 The schedule of benefits tells you how we share expenses for covered services and explains any limits.
 Along with the group policy, they describe your Aetna plan.
-Each may have amendments attached to them.
+Each may have riders or amendments attached to them.
 These change or add to the document.
 This certificate takes the place of any others sent to you before.